PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 04:43:40
+Last updated: 2024-04-07 04:44:18
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar